 Competition Rules are specific to each events.
 These are not the same rules used by commercial events such as Spartan World Championships, Strong Viking OCR World Finals, World's Toughest Mudder, and Adventurey OCRWC.
 In general, rules allow only one obstacle attempt.
 This meets criteria accepted for OCR medal events in International Multisport Games under regulation by the International Olympic Committee for athletes competing at the highest level.

 Cash Prizes for Elite Categories

-Competitive race categories include individual men and women in Elite plus five year age groups: U20 to 60+.
-National team races are mixed gender (3 people, at least 1 woman) in the 3 km OCR event.
+Competitive race categories include individual men and women in Elite plus five year age groups: U20 (minimum age 18 on race day) to 50+.
+National team races are mixed gender (3 people, at least 1 woman and at least 1 man) in the 3 km OCR event.
 Open waves will be available in each event format for non-competitive athletes.

 Gold, Silver and Bronze medals are awarded for top three in each category.
 Prize money will be awarded to the top three finishers in Elite races.
 Medal tally will be kept for the top performing country and world records can be set in the Ninja OCR competition.